-In all of the magic formulas for losing weight, there is a scarce component of sacrifice.
-This means that hardly anybody is willing to do something so simple as equalize consumption with expense.
+In all of the magic formulas for losing weight, sacrificing certain foods is rarely mentioned.
+Few people are willing to follow the simple weight-loss formula: equalize consumption with expenditure.

 Intermittent Fasting.
 How to “Burn” Your Accumulated Fat

 In order to “compel” your body to make this change, you should allow a minimum interval of 16 hours without ingesting food.
 Don’t be scared, it is easier than it seems.

 Keep in mind that the body needs 6 to 8 hours to metabolize your glycogen reserves (quick energy stored as sugar).
 After that time period, the body has consumed your “sugar reserves” and it will then try to gain energy by burning your accumulated fat.
 Because of this, if you replenish this lost glycogen by eating within eight hours, your body will never use its fat reserves as for fuel.
 If you switch to “fat burning mode”, it will produce a gradual reduction of weight and a proportional increase in your physical well-being.

-There are different ways of making it possible.
+There are different ways of losing weight by fasting.
 One of the options is to skip breakfast and have lunch be your first meal of the day (you can obviously have coffee in the morning, but without milk and with a natural sweetener like kaa-hee to not put sugar in your body).
 Of course, you shouldn’t eat more for lunch because you didn’t have breakfast.

-You must not forget that fasting doesn’t mean that you can eat anything afterwards: you have to radically eliminate junk food, you have to reduce at the very least sugar and replace it with “good fat”, like coconut oil, olive oil, butter, eggs, avocado, moringa oil, and walnuts.
+You must not forget that fasting doesn’t mean that you can eat anything afterwards: you have to eliminate junk food, and reduce the amount of sugar in your diet.
+Instead, you should consume “good fats”, like coconut oil, olive oil, butter, eggs, avocado, moringa oil, and walnuts.